BizTrackxrp/TheCreativeMom/posts/creating-work-that-matters.md

 **Int.
 Home - day**

-Patrice sneaks away from her family and slips into her writing room, laptop tucked under her arm.
+P sneaks away from her family and slips into her writing room, laptop tucked under her arm.
 She nestles into her spot and begins to type.
 The sound of a football game and chanting from two toddlers looking for mommy and missing toys rings through the walls.
 She continues to write.

 ---